Use Windows Server 2012 R2 with ONTAP

 Follow the instructions provided by Microsoft to install the hotfixes.

-Many hotfixes require a reboot of your Windows host, but you can opt to wait to reboot the host until after you install or upgrade the Host Utilities. |
+Many hotfixes require a reboot of your Windows host.
+You can choose to wait to reboot the host until after you install or upgrade the Host Utilities. |

-Install the Windows Unified Host Utilities
+Install the Windows Host Utilities

 Multipathing